DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ~~~

-Everything is pretty straightforward here, in GET actions we load tasks from database and output them as ViewTaskModel.
+Everything is pretty straightforward here, in the GET actions we load tasks from database and output them as ViewTaskModel.
-In PUT/POST actions we're getting ViewTaskModel as an input, converting them to Task model and save changes to the DB Context.
+In the PUT/POST actions we're getting ViewTaskModel as an input, converting it to a Task model and saving changes to the DB Context.
 Now let's do the same for the links.

 ###Link Controller

-Create an empty Web API Controller for links:
+After that we'll create an empty Web API Controller for links:

 ~~~js
 //DHX.Gantt.Web\Controllers\LinkController.cs